ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 *Disclaimer: I built this framework in mind for secondary and tertiary education (middle school and above).
 Elementary school/primary education may need adjustments beyond what is written here.*

+- **The curriculum you design should mirror what students will do outside the classroom as closely as possible whenever feasible.**
 - Many topics you’re teaching can be blocked into short, fixed-time periods of 1, 2, or 4 weeks/days and include a balance of lectures, activities, projects, and tests.
 - Be ready and able to adjust lesson plans as needed, even on a day-by-day basis.
-- E*very* subject requires teachers to communicate well through storytelling.
+- *Every* subject requires teachers to communicate well through storytelling.
 If you cannot communicate well and hold students’ attention, then you cannot get students to invest into your teachings and learn what they need to learn.
 - If something can be explained well in a short summary, use a short summary.
 - Good lectures are not boring.
 Bad lectures are boring.
 - ***“If I am to speak for ten minutes, I need a week for preparation; if fifteen minutes, three days; if half an hour, two days; if an hour, I am ready now.”* – Former US President Woodrow Wilson**